Linear and nonlinear parabolic forward-backward problems: Introduction

 Because of this singularity, it is actually unclear that the Prandtl system is a relevant physical model in the vicinity of the separation point $x^*$, because the normal velocity $v$ becomes unbounded at $x=x^*$.
 Consequently, more refined models, such as the triple deck system (see \cite{Lagree} for a presentation of this model, and \cite{IyerVicol,GVDietert} for a recent mathematical analysis of its time-dependent version), were designed specifically to replace the Prandtl system with a more intricate boundary layer model in the vicinity of the separation point.
 However, beyond the separation point, i.e.\ for $x>x^*$, it is expected that the Prandtl system becomes valid again, but with a changing sign solution.

-To the best of our knowledge, the well-posedness of \eqref{Prandtl} when the solution $u$ is allowed to change sign has seldom been investigated.
+The well-posedness of the Prandtl system \eqref{Prandtl-small-domain} when the solution $u$ is allowed to change sign has only recently been investigated.
 Such solutions are called ``recirculating solutions'', and the zone where $u<0$ is called a recirculation bubble, the usual convention being that $u_E(x)>0$, so that the flow is going forward far from the boundary.

-Let us mention however the recent preprint \cite{IM2022} by Sameer Iyer and Nader Masmoudi, in which the authors prove \emph{a priori} estimates in high regularity norms for smooth solutions to the Prandtl equation \eqref{Prandtl}, in the vicinity of explicit self-similar recirculating flows, called Falkner-Skan profiles.
+In the recent preprint \cite{IM2022} by Sameer Iyer and Nader Masmoudi, the authors prove \emph{a priori} estimates in high regularity norms for smooth solutions to the Prandtl equation \eqref{Prandtl-small-domain} in a domain of the form $I\times (0,+\infty)$, with restrictions on the length of the interval $I$, in the vicinity of explicit self-similar recirculating flows, called Falkner--Skan profiles.
 The latter are given by

 where $\zeta := (\frac{m+1}{2})^{\frac 12} y x^{\frac{m-1}{2}}$ is the self-similarity variable, $m$ is a real parameter and $f$ is the solution to the Falkner-Skan equation